xnova/xnova.py/README.md

 Follow [@xnovaproject](https://twitter.com/xnovaproject) on Twitter for important announcements.

-This project adheres to the [Contributor Covenant 1.2](http://contributor-covenant.org/version/1/2/0).
+This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to xnova@omegan.net.
+Please report unacceptable behavior to admin@xnova.io.

 ## Installing